 P.S.
 Here’s the day one entry of my visibility challenge. ❤️

 My course and philosophy are Feng Shui Time Management, I want to eliminate the notion that there is a cookie cutter version of time management where you have to fit into someone else’s boxes.
-My coaching program is $97 currently, making it super affordable and is customized for each individual.
+My coaching program is $97 currently.
+It is super affordable and is customized for each individual.

 I believe in flow and freedom in Time Management.